Tim Holden: Early life, education, and early career

-Holden is a lifelong resident of St. Clair, near Pottsville.
+Holden is a lifelong resident of St. Clair, Pennsylvania.
 He graduated from St. Clair Area High School in 1975.
 In 1980, he earned a bachelor's degree in sociology from Bloomsburg University of Pennsylvania.
 He became a licensed real estate agent, and later an insurance broker in 1983.
 He has worked as a probation officer and as Sergeant-at-Arms for the Pennsylvania House of Representatives, and was the sheriff of Schuylkill County from 1985 to 1993.
 He identified with many ordinary working people in his district.
 He is a Roman Catholic.

 U.S. House of Representatives

 Elections

 In the 1990s, he represented Pennsylvania's 6th congressional district based in Reading and including Berks and Schuylkill counties.
 The district was populated mostly by Reagan Democrats who were still willing to vote Republican in most elections (it voted for George H. W. Bush in 1992, Bob Dole in 1996 and George W. Bush in 2000), but Holden was re-elected four times without serious opposition.